swape/js-book/docs/chapter1/object.md

 // TODO: name of the keys in "" and []
 ```

-You can also use space or other signs as a key but you have to use quote sign `'` around the key.
+You can also use space or other signs as a key, but you have to use quote sign `'` around the key.

 ```javascript
 let myObj = {